larryhastings/big/README.md

 required dependencies to run.  (**big**'s test suite havs a few external dependencies, but **big** itself will run fine without them.)
-**big** is 100% pure Python code--it doesn't need to compile any native code in order to run.
+**big** is 100% pure Python code--no C extension needed, no compilation step.

 The current version is [0.13.](#013)

 *Think big!*